marcolax22/digital_methods/documentation/closed-codebook_immersion-journal.md

 ### 2. Human Greenhouse Gases are not causing global warming
 - **Description**: This is a claim that Human Greenhouse Gases are not causing global warming.

+- **Definition**: Comments with a claim that does not deny the rise in the Earth's temperature, but denies the link between this rise and human activities and emissions.
+The claim often refers to the fact that greenhouse gases have no effect on the Earth's climate and that the Earth warms solely through natural cycles.

 - **When to use:** Use when the comment is reffering that Co2 is not the cause of global warming.
 And that global warming is happening due to natural causes, as the sun or the vaporizing of the water.